GFaure9/yaml-ML/README.md

   <img src="./logo/logo3.png" width="400" />
 </p>

+---
-Your whole ML pipeline in one YAML file!
+*Your whole ML pipeline in one YAML file!*

 > yaml_ml is a Python package that facilitates the creation and running of pipelines to pre-process data
 > and train basic machine learning models in a supervised manner,